Laoujin/bliki/_posts/2017-04-13-vbnet-vs-csharp.md

 - Using an array accessor in VB.NET (`arr(0)` vs `arr[0]`) results in an incorrect translation
 - "Newer" features, like lambdas are converted to dynamic, or not at all
-- Use any VB.NET or C# only feature and they won't even try to write some convertion code
+- Use any VB.NET or C# only feature and they won't even make an attempt at converting it

 Summary
 -------
-**So what's best :)**
+**So which is best**
+(just kidding:)

-VB.NET used to be lacking many convenient C# features.
+VB.NET used to be lacking many convenient C# features (using, yield, ...).
 While it has mostly catched up, C# proves to be a moving target.

 Properties used to be a real pain in VB.NET.
 A one liner syntax is now available like `Property Start As Date`.
-But by now C# already introduced property expression bodies and VB.NET can start catching up again.
+But by now C# already introduced property expression bodies leaving VB.NET behind again.

 For a long time VB.NET switch statement used to be more versatile but with the implementation of Pattern Matching in C# this is no longer the case.